The Glass House - Kitchen Nightmares Update - Open or Closed?

 The Glass House is owned by Neil Farrell, who had always dreamed of owning a restaurant.

-In the three years since owning the Glasshouse, he has got into debt and has had to turn off his mobile phone to avoid debt collectors.
+In the three years since owning the Glasshouse, he has got into debt.

 The restaurant’s Head Chef Richard Collins trained at Claridges and is paid £25,000 a year.